Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 ## Tic-Tac-Toe AI Implementation

-While Tic Tac Toe is not a necessarily complicated game like Chess, we still need to search for a great move in a given game state efficiently for better time and space complexity.
+While Tic Tac Toe is not a necessarily complicated game like Chess, we still need to search for a great move for a given game state efficiently for better time and space complexity.
 In our implementation, we used the Monte Carlo algorithm; let's see how it works:

 1. ***Selection***: From the current tree of game states (initially just the root node containing the current game state), the node with the best value is selected for expansion, based on the formula: